 Improving the learning outcomes of all children is at the heart of OLEVI’S professional development programmes.

-OLEVI’S suite of highly effective and practical programmes have become an integral part of the engine of improvement used in schools throughout the UK and worldwide.
+OLEVI’S suite of highly effective and practical teacher development and leadership in education training programmes have become an integral part of the engine of improvement used in schools throughout the UK and worldwide.
 Our programmes support and inspire teachers, support staff and education leaders to achieve their very best – and lead success.

 - The Improving Teacher Programme (ITP)